 Dr Anne Karpf

 Dr Anne Karpf is Professor of Life Writing and Culture.
-A writer, sociologist and award-winning journalist, she teaches on the Creative, Digital and Professional Writing MA, supervises MA and PhD students and is co-organiser of the University's Centre for Life Writing and Oral History (CLiOH).
+A writer, sociologist and award-winning journalist, she teaches on the Creative, Digital and Professional Writing MA and is one of the organisers of the University's Centre for Life Writing and Oral History (CLiOH).
+She has a PhD in cultural studies.

 A monochromatic portrait of female lecturer Dr Anne Karpf smiling to the camera.